Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "Good."
 On an impulse, Martina leaned over and kissed him on the cheek.
 "I want you all to myself."

 He blinked at her.
-"I, uh… Shit, Marty, I’m crazy about you.
+"I, uh...
+Shit, Marty, I’m crazy about you.
 But, uh..."

 "You’re not ready.
 Dude, I *know*.
 You’re still hung up on her and, yeah, I reckon you’d be a fucking awful boyfriend anyway.
 Just..." she took his hand, "...take it from somebody who cares about you enough to give you the unvarnished truth, okay?
 You’re *not* a fraud.
 They don’t give medals like this one for hard work."